maddigits/maddigits.github.com/_posts/2012-11-23-dotfiles-are-meant-to-be-forked.md

 ## so get it, bro

-It has some dependencis, basically:
+It has some dependencies, basically:

 - rbenv
 - ruby 1.9+

 So, just follow the [readme][readme] (pretty simple), and, well, it should be working.

-If you change something, you'll not see the changes unless you open a new terminal window or call `reload!`.
+If you change something (like an alias, for example), you'll not see the changes unless you open a new terminal window or call `reload!`.

 Some cool aliases: